 Staying healthy is important for all of us.
-However, it requires regular attention to reinforce our good behaviours and give us a nudge to focus on some of the enjoyable but often not so healthy ones.
+However, it requires regular attention to reinforce our good behaviours and give us a nudge to focus on these rather than the enjoyable, but often, not so healthy ones.
 This can be hard if you are living with conditions of a chronic or ongoing nature, especially when several doctors or healthcare professionals are involved.
 Rest assured, we are here to help empower you to live the best life you can what ever your state of health.

-Chronic and Complex Conditions – Accessing GP Management Plans and Team Care Arrangements.
+Our approach to chronic and complex conditions – Accessing GP Management Plans and Team Care Arrangements.

 Patients with chronic or complex conditions usually benefit from a structured approach to their care.
 This often requires a multi-disciplinary team to deliver the necessary care.
 Our doctors and practice nurse work as a team with other health professionals to provide holistic care.
 Our practice nurse provides valuable assistance by helping with the ongoing monitoring and facilitating access to the allied health services that patients need.
 Having a relationship with one practice means your records are all in one place and makes this easier for you to coordinate.